 I love when a good thing comes together, don’t you?

-I’ve had this old entertainment center door in my basement storage area for a while:
+I’ve had this old entertainment center door in our basement storage area for a while:

-I was perusing some blogs during one blissful nap time where I had nothing but time and stumbled upon this adorable idea at Bec’s blog here.
+I was perusing some blogs during one blissful nap time where I had nothing important to do and I stumbled upon this adorable idea at Bec’s blog here.

 Here is the picture of my inspiration: